Ninja Sentai Kakuranger: Kakurangers

-22 years old, descendant of Kirigakure Saizō.
-He is constantly chattering and an easily flattered man who thinks he's a lot smarter than he really is.
-He likes to help other people, making him popular among children.
-He is unlucky in most things and his way of talking is a little feminine.
+The 22 year old descendant of Kirigakure Saizō.
+He is an easily flattered man who thinks he is a lot smarter than he really is.
+He likes to help other people, making him popular among children, though he is unlucky in most things.
+He is constantly chattering and his way of talking is a little feminine.
 He corresponds to Sha Wujing.

-During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Saizou still runs the crepe shop with Nekomaru.
+During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Saizou still runs the team's mobile crepe shop with Nekomaru.

-Saizou is portrayed by Hiroshi Tsuchida (土田 大, Tsuchida Hiroshi).